Pro Football Reference Blog

 Justin Jefferson

-Justin Joshua Jefferson
+Justin Jamal Jefferson (Jets)

 Position: WR Throws: Right